percona/pmm/docs/setting-up/client/aws.md

     `node_exporter`, used in versions of PMM prior to 1.8.0, was not able to monitor general system metrics remotely.

-# Adding an Amazon RDS MySQL, Aurora MySQL, or Remote Instance
+## Adding an Amazon RDS MySQL, Aurora MySQL or Remote Instance

-The *PMM Add Instance* is now a preferred method of adding an Amazon RDS database instance to PMM.
+The preferred method of adding an Amazon RDS database instance to PMM is via the *PMM --> PMM Add Instance* menu option.

 This method supports Amazon RDS database instances that use Amazon Aurora, MySQL, or MariaDB engines, as well as any remote PostgreSQL, ProxySQL, MySQL and MongoDB instances.

-Following steps are needed to add an Amazon RDS database instance to PMM:
+The following steps are needed to add an Amazon RDS database instance to PMM:

 1. In the PMM web interface, go to *PMM > PMM Add Instance*.